GregCM/whrwthal/README.md

 (See further candidates for use in this app here -- http://textus-receptus.com/wiki/List_of_languages)

-- [ ] Regular expression checkbox options on a per-search basis, plus directly typing in regular expressions for advanced users
+- [ ] Regular expressions
+    - [X] Ability to directly type in regular expressions for advanced users (superhumans)

+    - [ ] Pre-defined regex Checkboxes for intermediate users (real humans who don't speak robot)

+- [ ] A title / header == the verse displayed by user's search selection from list

 - [X] A limitation on searching overloaded words like "the" or "I", to prevent slow downs and crashes